Man-portable radar: PPE PGSR-3i ‘Beagle’

-Blighter B202 Mk 2
+Blighter B202 Mk 2 (legacy product)

-The Blighter B202 Mk 2 radar from Blighter Surveillance Systems (a Plextek Group company) is an advanced E-Scan radar with no moving parts for high reliability in the field.
-Its weight is about 15 kg and is therefore truly man portable, about the weight of a machine gun and less than half the weight of other man-portable radars.
+The Blighter B202 Mk 2 radar from Blighter Surveillance Systems (a Plextek Group company) is an advanced short range E-Scan radar with no moving parts for high reliability in the field.
+The sensor unit weighs about 16 kg and is therefore man portable.

 Blighter B202 Mk 2 can operate off small batteries, unlike others in its class which are really vehicle bounded.
 Blighter B202 Mk 2 is phase coherent and has very low probability of intercept due to its very low peak power.

 Blighter B202 Mk 2 also includes high-quality Doppler audio and is a "Multi-Mode and Multi-Role" radar.
 The modes including radar modes for quick scan ('Vortex Fast-Scan') with audio for fast search and long dwell modes small scan for high probability of detection of crawlers also can be used with Doppler audio for target recognition.
 Most suited to covert ops and border surveillance as multiple Blighter radars can coordinate in ad hoc networks and sequence their radar emissions to form border surveillance over very long lines of control ('Blighter MultiWatch').
+However, it maximum range is only 8 km.